-10 Awesome 80’s Movies You Need to Rewatch While You Self-Isolate
+10 Awesome 80’s Movies You Need to Rewatch With Your Family

 Remember the days when you used to tell yourself ‘if only I had more time, I’d love to watch that old movie.’
 Well, with Australia currently staying home in an effort to ‘flatten the curve’ of the Coronavirus pandemic, time at home is something many of us now have plenty of.
 So, why not make a date with your couch, put on your comfiest PJ’s and settle down for the night (or day) with some snacks and take a trip back to the 80’s, with some of these old favourites!